Firefly (vehicle): Overview

-The Firefly was designed under the lead of Nio Design Vice President Kris Tomasson.
-The front of the vehicle's exterior is characterized by headlights which consist of a cluster of three circular rings, connected by a black pill-shaped accent bar, with both shapes acting as design motifs which continue throughout the exterior and interior design.
-It features a black-painted roof, mirrors, and pillars, with the exception of a body color 'dynamic loop', a stripe of body color paint which connects the C-pillars through the roof.
+The Firefly was designed under the lead of Nio design vice president Kris Tomasson.
+The front of the vehicle's exterior is characterised by headlights which consist of a cluster of three circular rings, connected by a black pill-shaped accent bar, with both shapes acting as design motifs which continue throughout the exterior and interior design.
+It features a black-painted roof, mirrors, and pillars, with the exception of a body colour 'dynamic loop', a stripe of body colour paint which connects the C-pillars through the roof.
 The rear features a three-circle cluster for its taillights, which are connected by a black pill-shaped accent bar.
 The rear cargo hatch is a clamshell design, and features a black painted aerodynamic spoiler and a rear windshield wiper.
-It is available in six exterior paint colors: lime, lavender, marble, sand, and graphite.
+It is available in six exterior paint colours: lime, lavender, marble, sand, and graphite.
 It is available with an optional lighting package with upgraded headlights and illuminating logo, and a choice of three 18-inch wheel options.

 83.4% of the Firefly EV's chassis is constructed with high-strength steel, allowing for torsional rigidity values of 35,700 Newton-meters per degree.
 The rear axle uses a five-arm multilink independent suspension co-developed with Multimatic.
 It has a 50-50 weight distribution, and rides on 18-inch wheels with 215/50 R18 tires, and has a turning radius of 4.7 m.
 Firefly says that models exported to Europe features a retuned suspension and steering system to suit local market tastes.

 The dashboard features a 6-inch digital instrument cluster display mounted on the steering column behind a square-off steering wheel and column shifter, and a 13.2-inch floating infotainment display.
 The air vents are in a continuous line located at the base of the dashboard and are illuminated by the ambient lighting system.
-The infotainment system features a Firefly exclusive user interface with a simplified layout features color theming based on the exterior color and ambient lighting settings. and features touch gestures for HVAC system and volume adjustment, along with the Lumo voice assistant.
+The infotainment system features a Firefly exclusive user interface with a simplified layout features colour theming based on the exterior colour and ambient lighting settings. and features touch gestures for HVAC system and volume adjustment, along with the Lumo voice assistant.